The future of electric vehicles in your fleet

-The distance travelled varies depending on a number of factors such as the size of the engine, the number of passengers it is carrying and the speed at which it is travelling.
-Top of the range vehicles such as the Tesla’s are clocking over 300 miles on a single charge – more than adequate for most daily journeys.
+The distance traveled varies depending on a number of factors such as the size of the engine, the number of passengers it is carrying and the speed at which it is travelling.
+Top of the range vehicles such as the Tesla’s are pushing 360 miles on a single charge – more than adequate for most daily journeys.

 The charge point infrastructure

 In terms of charge points, there are a number of projects underway to expand the infrastructure.
-As an idea as to how much investment has taken place, in 2011 there were less than 2,500 charge points across the UK.
-Fast forward six years and this number has increased to over 16,500 public and semi-public charge points.
-With a recent announcement that charge points are set to be installed in a large supermarket change, this number is only set to increase!
+As an idea as to how much investment has taken place, in 2008 there were only a mere 430 charge points in place across the States.
+Fast forward ten years and this number has increased to nearer 60,000 at workplaces and other public locations, 450,00 including those installed in homes.
+And this number is only set to increase!

 4. Corporate Responsibility

 EVs produce very few emissions and are much better for the environment than gas and diesel vehicles.
 Driving EVs can cut the use of fossil fuels to power our vehicles in half.
 The use of renewable energy to generate electricity reduces this even further.
 The average American can avoid more than 2.5 tonnes of carbon emissions per year by switching to an EV.

 Including EVs within a fleet supports a company’s sustainability targets which creates a positive, caring impression towards the environment which resonates positively with employees, customers and other stakeholders.